 This report provides an overview of how the Barnahus model has emerged and gradually expanded in Europe.
 It documents how government officials, practitioners, advocates and entrepreneurs have promoted the model, unyielding even when confronted with doubts, obstacles and adversities.
 The report identifies the factors and dynamics that have enabled the establishment of the Barnahus model and lessons learned.
 The accounts from Barnahus pioneers and leading agents of change offer reflections and observations that can guide the establishment of the Barnahus model in other countries.

-Instruments concerning Child Victims and Witnesses of Violence the PROMISE Compendium of Law & Guidance provides a comprehensive view of the legal framework and authoritative guidance concerning the rights of child victims and witnesses across the EU, Council of Europe and United Nations (UN).
+The PROMISE Compendium of Law & Guidance provides a comprehensive view of the legal framework and authoritative guidance concerning the rights of child victims and witnesses across the EU, Council of Europe and United Nations (UN).
+It shows that, in the last ten years, there have been significant developments concerning State obligations to child victims and witnesses of violence at European Union (EU), regional and international level.
+Policy makers, legal, social and law enforcement professionals and stakeholders can use the PROMISE Compendium, alone and with the other PROMISE resources, to support their work in this field.

 This is a tool to track progress against the European Barnahus Quality Standards, which provide a good practice framework for multidisciplinary and interagency services that want to bring their practice in line with the Barnahus model.
 The aim of the tracking tool is to provide services for child victims and witnesses of violence with a self-evaluation tool that can help determine their position in the process of becoming a multidisciplinary and interagency service consistent with the Barnahus model.